developerruhul/frontend-checklist/README.md

 - [ ] Create a simple crud application using MERN stack

+### Create a portfolio website and put all these project in there or just put your fork of this repo in there

+Where to get the design?
+Because you are a frontend developer not a designer and people say you must have a great looking portfolio site to attract and showcase what you know to potential clients and employers.
+I have no idea on this one🤷‍.

 ---

-## Create a portfolio website

-> ### Where to get the design?
-Because you are a frontend developer not a designer and people say you must have a great looking portfolio site to attract and showcase what you know to potential clients and employers. 🤷‍
+## Please send a PR if you think something's missing or you have an anwer